 We also believe that mental health practitioners who subscribe to these conspiracy theories present a danger to their patients and the public at large.
 Individuals who enter therapy with a conspiracy therapist can — and often do — end up believing their family is involved in a multigenerational cult, that they’ve been abused all their lives, that they were forced to participate in murders and cannibalism, and all sorts of other disturbing things.
 This type of therapy tears families apart, can be extremely traumatizing for the patient, and can result in innocent people being locked up for horrific crimes — just as it did during the ’80s and ’90s.
 The damage is often permanent.

-We understand that none of this is your fault, and it can happen to anyone subjected to recovered memory therapy.
-And again, even if a therapist has convinced you of trauma that never happened, your suffering and fear are still real.
+If you’ve experienced false memories of traumatic events as a result of therapy, understand that none of this is your fault, and it can happen to anyone subjected to therapy meant to recover “forgotten” memories of trauma.
+And even if you’ve been convinced of traumatic events that never happened, your suffering and fear are still real.

-Finally, I’d like to address the one and only defense the conspiracy therapists and their acolytes have against what we believe and what we do: that all the skeptics are simply too weak-minded to accept the reality of child abuse.
+Finally, I’d like to address the one and only defense the conspiracy therapists and their acolytes have against what we believe and what we do: that we are simply too weak-minded to accept the reality of child abuse.

 Grey Faction is a social justice campaign.
-We advocate for better mental health care based in scientific rigor. [code word 2: kills] We aim to help patients victimized by unaccountable therapists who subscribe to harmful conspiracy theories — even those patients who believe us to be their enemy.
+We advocate for better mental health care based in rigorous science. [code word 2: kills] We aim to help patients victimized by unaccountable therapists who subscribe to psuedoscience and harmful conspiracy theories — even those patients who believe us to be their enemy.